frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/display-the-post-content.md

 > *__[TO DO]__ explain the “two-step” access to data.*

-Create a new file called `post.js`.
+Create a new file called `post.js` inside the `components` folder.
 This will contain the `<Post>` component which we will use to display the title and the content of the posts.

+Note that in this code we use `state.source.get` to get the relevant item from `state.source.data` and then we use the `data.type` property to determine where in the state we should fetch the item from, i.e. whether it's a post or a page.

 ```jsx
 // File: /packages/my-first-theme/src/components/post.js